nfdi4plants/ARC-specification/ARC specification.md

 ### ISA-XLSX Format

 ISA-XLSX follows the ISA model specification (v1.0) saved in a XLSX format.
 The XLSX format uses the SpreadsheetML markup language and schema to represent a spreadsheet document.
 Conceptually, using the terminology of the Spreadsheet ML specification [ISO/IEC 29500-1](https://www.loc.gov/preservation/digital/formats/fdd/fdd000398.shtml#:~:text=The%20XLSX%20format%20uses%20the,a%20rectangular%20grid%20of%20cells.), the document comprises one or more worksheets in a workbook.
 Every worksheet MUST contain one table object storing the metadata.
-Comments or axillary information MAY be stored alongside with table objects in a worksheet.
+Comments or auxillary information MAY be stored alongside with table objects in a worksheet.

 ### Assay Data and Metadata

 All measurement data sets are considered as assays and are considered immutable input data.
-Assays data MUST be placed into a unique subdirectory of the top-level `assays` folder.
+Assay data MUST be placed into a unique subdirectory of the top-level `assays` folder.
 All ISA metadata specific to a single assay (e.g., measurement type and technology, i.e. all terms with term names beginning with ASSAY) MUST be annotated in a in the file `isa.assay.xlsx` at the root of the assay's subdirectory.
 This workbook MUST containing a single assay that can be organized in one or many worksheets.
 Worksheets MUST be named uniquely within the same workbook.
 A worksheet named `assay` MUST store the STUDY ASSAYS section defined on investigation-level of the ISA model and are not required in the `isa.investigation.xlsx `.
 These include the terms `Study Assay Measurement Type`, `Study Assay Measurement Type Term Accession Number`, `Study Assay Measurement Type Term Source REF`, `Study Assay Technology Type`, `Study Assay Technology Type Term Accession Number`, `Study Assay Technology Type Term Source REF`, and `Study Assay Technology Platform`.
-Additional worksheets MUST contain table object with fields organized on a per-row basis.
+Additional worksheets MUST contain a table object with fields organized on a per-row basis.
 The first row MUST be used for column headers.
 A `Source` MUST be indicated with the column heading `Source Name`.
 Every table object MUST define at least one source per row.
-A Sample MUST be indicated with the column heading Sample Name.
-The source sample relation MUST follow a unique path in a directed acyclic graph, but MAY distributed across different worksheets.
+A `Sample` MUST be indicated with the column heading `Sample Name`.
+The source sample relation MUST follow a unique path in a directed acyclic graph, but MAY be distributed across different worksheets.

 <table>